-A miscarriage (sometimes called pregnancy loss) is when a baby dies before 20 weeks of pregnancy.
+A miscarriage (sometimes called pregnancy loss) is when a fetus dies before 20 weeks of pregnancy.

-If your partner doesn’t know how long she’s been pregnant, the doctors will say she’s had a miscarriage if your baby is born with no signs of life and weighing less than 400 gm.
+If your partner doesn’t know how long she’s been pregnant, the doctors will say she’s had a miscarriage if the fetus weighs less than 400 gm.

 The miscarriage really came as a surprise the first time.
 It was after six weeks and it was a blighted ovum, which means that the fetus had stopped growing at 2-3 weeks.